Callisto Protocol Best Weapons & Upgrades [All 7]

 Skunk Gun (Image Credits Exputer)

-Moving onto the next weapon, we have the Skunk Gun, which is going to be ranked as the second-best weapon in our books.
-This weapon once again holds out on its own and has one of the highest damage outputs that any gun can provide in Callisto.
+Moving onto the next weapon, I have the Skunk Gun, which will be ranked as the second-best weapon in my books.
+This weapon again holds out on its own and has one of the highest damage outputs any gun can provide in Callisto.

-The weapon works insanely well both at long-range while also dishing out death after death in short-range combat as well.
-One thing that players should keep in mind is that the magazine capacity is on the lower end, and starting out, players can only get 2 bullets in, therefore increasing the need to reload more and more.
+The weapon works insanely well both at long-range and dishing out death after death in short-range combat.
+Players should keep in mind that the magazine capacity is on the lower end, and starting out, players can only get 2 bullets in, increasing the need to reload more and more.

-The base ammo capacity is 2, and players need about 800 credits in order to print it.
-It is basically a one-handed shotgun that can be found in chapter 3.
+The base ammo capacity is 2; players need about 800 credits to print it.
+It is basically a one-handed shotgun that can be found in Chapter 3.

 Upgrades

-As far as the upgrades are concerned, players will be able to get a total of 4 upgrades as usual, and they are going to range from the High Capacity Magazine Upgrade, Stability Upgrade, Magnum Rounds Damage Upgrade as well as the Swarming Rounds upgrade.
+As far as the upgrades are concerned, players will be able to get a total of 4 upgrades as usual, ranging from the High Capacity Magazine Upgrade, Stability Upgrade, Magnum Rounds Damage Upgrade, and the Swarming Rounds upgrade.

 Hand Cannon